JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/README.md

 ### Creating the model

-The data was fitted and trained using 3 different models for comparison:
+We used 70% of or data as the training data and 30% for testing.
+(Trained on 19 years; Tested on 8 years) The data was fitted and trained using 3 different models for comparison:
 * Random Forrest Classifier (RFC)
 * Gradient Boosting Classifier (GBC)